 What is Highcharts?

-It works in all modern browsers including the iPhone/iPad and Internet Explorer from version 6.
+It works in all modern mobile and desktop browsers including the iPhone/iPad and Internet Explorer from version 6.
+On iOS and Android, multitouch support provides a seamless user experience.
 Standard browsers use SVG for the graphics rendering.
 In legacy Internet Explorer graphics are drawn using VML.

 Free for Non-commercial